Directed by John Guilerman. Written by Lorenzo Semple.

 A UK Blu-ray was released in 2017 by Studio Canal.
 It appears to have used the same transfer as the French disk, but with better encoding.
 Extras are comparable—some standard definition deleted scenes in 2.35:1.

 In 2021, the film made its US debut on a two disk special edition from Scream Factory.
-The transfer seems to be the same as the original used for for the French 2009 release, but again with better encoding and what looks like digital clean up and color tweaking.
+The transfer seems to be the same as the original used for the French 2009 release, but again with better encoding and what looks like digital clean up and color tweaking.
 The release includes a 2.0 “original audio” track as well as the same 5.1 track featured on the earlier releases.
 Also included are a variety of extras, which I will cover below.
+To date, this release has the best audio of any release, and this includes the two UHD releases.

 As stated, this was a title I wanted to see for many years, even before the first US widescreen DVD release.
 My idea of the perfect special edition for this release was formed back in the standard resolution days of laserdiscs.
 I wanted three things: 1) the film in widescreen, 2) good reproductions of the wonderful pre-release artwork by John Berkey, and 3) the television version included as an extra.
 Now, back in the laserdisc days adding the three hour television version would push the overall price of the release into the box set realm.
 Box sets were not exactly a thing for Paramount Home Video, so this was always destined to be a dream.
 I am happy to report, that the new Scream Factory Collector's Edition checks all three boxes on my wish list.